Realism in Literature

 Check out this Literary Periods Lesson Plans pdf.
 It contains notes on British Romanticism, American Romanticism, Naturalism, Realism and Modernism that you can print out, copy and distribute to your students (who will think you’re awesome for not making them copy things they could easily just take a picture of with their cell phones).

 It also includes lesson plans and graphic organizers to get your students engaged in the notes.
 The best part is you can print the lesson plans out, place them in your lesson plan book and wait for the accolades from your Common Core enforcing administrator.
-It’s only $2.50.
-Buy it.
+It’s only $3.50.
 Find more at Teacher Guide Central.

 A Dose of Realism